Michelin96/sql-challenge/README.md

 * Import the CSV files from the data folder to the correspoinging tables in the following order: titles, departments, employees, salaries, dept_manager, dept_emp

 * Query.sql contains several SQL queries regarding the employee data.
+The number in the comment before each query corresponds to the list below.
 Copy the desired query to the Query Editor and run it on the database:

 1. Identification (name, number, and gender) for all employees and their salary
 2. Employees hired in 1986